-Spray Foam insulation combats heat loss and air infiltration better than any other standard insulation system.
-Pick up some fibreglass or cellulose and blow through it.
-Then try the same test with spray foam.
+Many homes lost up to 50% of their hot or cold air.
+Spray foam combats heat loss and air infiltration better than any other standard insulation system.
 Unlike traditional insulation, it won’t contribute to moisture-related decay and mould.

-The advantage of spray foam insulation that immediately grabs most people's attention is the savings.
-Although it costs up to three times more to initially install, the long term savings associated with foam insulation far out way any cost differences.
+The advantage of spray foam insulation that immediately grabs most people’s attention is the savings.
+Although the initial cost is more than traditional insulation, the long-term savings far outweigh the difference.
 In most cases, the difference in price is made up within the first five years, yet the savings continue for the life of the home.
-Lower heating and cooling costs quickly add up, and, since spray foam insulation does not deteriorate, the savings continue indefinitely.
+Spray foam results in lower energy bills and since it does not deteriorate, the savings continue indefinitely.

-Spray foam insulation appeals to contractors due to the time it saves.
+Spray foam insulation appeals to contractors because of the time it saves.
 One application is all that is required in order to seal and insulate.
-And, since, it does not settle, there is no need to re-apply.
-Improved air quality and noise reduction are two other benefits that accompany spray foam insulation.
-It reduces airborne particles and fibers, which, in turn, helps to reduce allergic reactions.
-Spray foam's unique make-up help do reduce sound infiltration from outdoors as well as between rooms and within ceilings and floors.
+It does not settle so there is no need to re-apply.